 Q: What is dynamic or runtime polymorphism in C#?

-Runtime polymorphism is a process that resolves a call to an overridden method at runtime.
+Runtime polymorphism is achieved through method overriding in a derived class.
 This process involves the use of the reference variable of a base class to call for an overridden method of the child class.

 Q: What is the main difference between overriding and overloading?